2023 POLICY & LEGISLATIVE PRIORITIES

 - Support of tort reform and civil liability involving business related vehicle insurance

 Tourism is our state’s top economic driver.
-We will support and advocate towards importance of continued funding for VISIT FLORIDA.
+We will support and advocate towards importance of restoring funding levels for VISIT FLORIDA to their original total of $75 million.
 Florida’s economy depends on the visitors that VISIT FLORIDA attracts.
-Florida’s tourism industry was responsible for welcoming 127.0 million visitors in 2018 alone.
+Florida’s tourism industry was responsible for welcoming 130 million visitors in 2019 alone.
 Florida visitors contributed $85.9 billion to Florida’s economy and supported over 1.5 million Florida jobs.
-According to Office of Economic and Demographic Research, for every $1 the state invests in VISIT FLORIDA $2.15 in tax revenue is generated.
+According to Office of Economic and Demographic Research, for every $1 the state invests in VISIT FLORIDA $3.27 in tax revenue is generated.
 VISIT FLORIDA serves over 13,000 tourism industry businesses.

-Beaches are one of Florida’s most valuable resources, not only for habitat and protection of wildlife but also a line of defense against major storms, as well as the main attraction for millions of tourists each year.
-Federal and state authorities must partner with the business community and ordinary citizens to implement and preserve programs dedicated to shore preservation and the restoration and maintenance of the state’s critically eroded beaches.
-AMPLIFY Clearwater is acutely aware of the dependency on Tourism for our economic health and will continue to fight to ensure Florida’s environmental future is sustainable and provides the quality of life Floridians and visitors deserve
+Beaches are one of Florida’s most valuable resources, not only for habitat and protection of wildlife, but also a line of defense against major storms, as well as the main attraction for millions of tourists each year.
+AMPLIFY Clearwater is acutely aware of the dependency on Tourism for our economic health and will continue to fight to ensure Florida’s environmental future is sustainable and provides the quality of life Floridians and visitors deserve.

 1. SUSTAINABILITY AND ENVIRONMENTAL PROTECTION